News

 Location & Access

-Located in the central part of the JP Ross property approximately 75 km south of Dawson City and 360 km northwest of Whitehorse in west-central Yukon.
-The Property is road accessible from Dawson City, and Henderson airstrip located 6.5 km to the north provides small fixed-wing plane access.
+The Vertigo target is located in the central part of the JP Ross property approximately 75 km south of Dawson City and 360 km northwest of Whitehorse in west-central Yukon.
+The Property is road accessible from Dawson City.
+Additionally, the Henderson airstrip located 6.5 km to the west provides small fixed-wing plane access.

 Size